bianca9901/hangman/README.md

 ### Solved Bugs

-* Initially, it was an issue with Colorama.
-The selected color would persist and affect all upcoming print statements.
+Originally, it was an issue with Colorama.
+The selected color for the "Guess a letter:" print statement would persist and affect the letter that the player would put in.
+This did not look good since it was hard to tell the sections apart.
+Initially, I did not know where in the code I could change the color of the player input.

-* I fixed it with the help of [this](https://www.youtube.com/watch?v=u51Zjlnui4Y) video.
-The solution was to implement a parameter called "autoreset=true" to the Colorama module.
+In the end, I could fix this issue by implementing an extra + with the color I wanted after the "Guess a letter print", like this, `Fore.BLUE + '\n\nGuess a letter: ' +
+Fore.YELLOW + '\n\n'`

-* The bug was fixed and afterward, I could apply colors to specific print statements without any concerns.
+The bug was fixed and afterward, the player input color would be distinct from the print statement.

 ### Unsolved bugs
 None